ch0c01ate/wino/README.md

 ## Previous decisions:

 - Density Method

-  You can check [Density measuring method](https://github.com/ch0c01ate/wino/blob/master/presentations/Measuring%20Density.ppt) to discover more about it.
+  You can check [Density measuring method by Cypress](https://github.com/ch0c01ate/wino/blob/master/presentations/Measuring%20Density.ppt) to discover more about it.

 - Optical Method